mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-15-Group-Policy-Security-Baselines-for-Workstations-and-Servers/README.md

 This model avoids applying the same baseline blindly to every system.

-Workstations and servers have different security needs, so their baseline controls should be separated and validated independently.
+Workstations and servers have different security needs, so their baseline controls should be separated, scoped, and validated independently.

 ---